RakeshShankar/RakeshShankar/README.md

 ### Hi there, I'm Rakesh S 👋

-## I'm a Software Enginner by profession!!!
+## I'm a Software Engineer by profession!!!

 -  I’m currently learning and exploring everything.
 -  2020 Goals: Contribute more to Open Source projects.